Advertiser Disclosure

 There’s also a fee payable for the transponder that registers your car in the parking lot — either $25 for a window sticker or $40 for a license plate transponder.

 If you’re on a budget, then off-site parking is a good alternative to the official airport parking lots.
-Often located around 2 to 4 miles from the airport, these parking lots or airport hotels offer free shuttle services to the terminals, and many offer free cancellation.
+Often 2 to 4 miles from the airport, these parking lots and airport hotels offer free shuttle service to the terminals, and many offer free cancellation.

-Rates start from $7 per day, and a good booking site to use is airportparkingreservations.com which highlights customer reviews for each parking lot or hotel, distance from the airport, and operating hours.
+Rates start at $4.75 per day, and a good booking site is airportparkingreservations.com, which highlights customer reviews for each parking lot or hotel, the distance from the airport, and operating hours.

 Parking for Passengers With Disabilities

-The Park-Ride parking option provides a shuttle bus with wheelchair access with a drop-off near the check-in area of the terminal.
+Park-Ride parking provides a wheelchair-accessible shuttle bus with drop-off near the terminal’s check-in area.

 Parking Contact Numbers